mmeidlinger/lut_ldpc/QUICKSTART.md

 ## Create preconfigured LDPC decoder object
-Design a LDPC decoder for the 10GBaseT code and run a short Bit Error Rate (BER) simulation, saving pairs of decoder inputs and outputs into the text file `stimuli.txt`.
+Design a LDPC decoder for the 10GBaseT code and run a short Bit Error Rate (BER) simulation, saving pairs of decoder inputs and outputs into the text file `stimuli.txt`, cf. [here](https://github.com/mmeidlinger/lut_ldpc/blob/master/README.md#designing-lut-decoders-and-testing-bit-error-rate-performance) for more details.
 Those pairs can later be used to verify the functionality of the VHDL decoder against the reference simulation.
 ```shell
 bin/ber_sim -p params/ber.ini.regular.example > stimuli.txt